Carokyp/Doux-Matin/README.md

 ### Performance

 Using Lighthouse within Chrome Developer Tools, each page of the website was evaluated for performance on both desktop and mobile devices.
-The results are summarized in the tables below.
+The results are summarised in the tables below.
 Testing identified a few recurring issues, including large image sizes, noticeable layout shifts, and the use of third-party cookies due to embedded Google Maps.

 Images across the site have been optimised to reduce file size; however, the hero image on mobile devices is still flagged as relatively large, despite being under 500px, due to its visual prominence in the layout.